a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 21. Data pre-processing
-#featureengineering is one of the important steps in #datapreparation of #machinelearning in which applying mathematical techniques, one transforms original, external or #unstructureddata to a meaningful format of data containing interpretable features for #ml models.
+Feature engineering is one of the important steps in data preparation of ML in which applying mathematical techniques, one transforms original, external or #unstructureddata to a meaningful format of data containing interpretable features for #ml models.

 ML algorithms usually handle many #features.
 It can often be a useful strategy to add more and more features to improve #accuracy of the ML model as provides a better training for the ML model.
-However this can affect the #performance of #predictions on test data (#overfitting).
-Therefor, one should perform feature-engineering to increase the accuracy of the ML model at #training time and to avoid overfitting of unseen data.
+However this can affect the performance of predictions on test data (overfitting).
+Therefor, one should perform feature-engineering to increase the accuracy of the ML model at training time and to avoid overfitting of unseen data.

 ----
 ## 22. Deep learning (DL)
-#deeplearning (#dl) is a subset of #machinelearning but how do they differ?
-Deep learning is basically an artificial #neuralnetwork (#ann or #nn) with #representation (#feature) learning having more than two layers of NNs with the goal of simulating the #humanbrain behavior.
-Even though a single-layer NN can provide approximate predictions, DL with more hidden layers can improve #accuracy.
-DL supports diverse #artificialintelligence (#ai) applications (from credit card fraud detection to auto-pilot system in cars).
+Deep learning is a subset of #machinelearning but how do they differ?
+Deep learning is basically an artificial NN (ANN) with representation (feature) learning having more than two layers of NNs with the goal of simulating the human brain behavior.
+Even though a single-layer NN can provide approximate predictions, DL with more hidden layers can improve accuracy.
+DL supports diverse AI applications (from credit card fraud detection to auto-pilot system in cars).

 Generally speaking, DL can be dissected into three categories:
-- Deep networks for #unsupervisedlearning (#generative learning),
+- Deep networks for unsupervised learning (generative learning),
-- Deep networks for #supervisedlearning (#discriminative learning),
+- Deep networks for supervised learning (discriminative learning),
 - Hybrid deep networks using the latter techniques.

 Here are some differences between DL and ML:
 1- ML requires more human interventions than DL (DL is more complex at set up level) 2- DL is more complex at set up level and needs much more powerful resources/hardwares (#parallelcomputing and using #gpus can help)
-3- ML algorithms require less time for #setup/ #operation in comparison with DL's, but power of results is tremendously improved in DL feeding more input data
+3- ML algorithms require less time for setup/operation in comparison with DL's, but power of results is tremendously improved in DL feeding more input data
-4- ML models are applied on #structureddata and employ traditional #algorithms while DL works on large amount of #unstructureddata using NNs.
+4- ML models are applied on #structureddata and employ traditional #algorithms while DL works on large amount of unstructured data using NNs.
-5- DL is used for more advanced/complex/autonomous applications such as in #roboticsurgery while ML is usually for more ordinary applications such as in #onlinebanking.
+5- DL is used for more advanced/complex/autonomous applications such as in #roboticsurgery while ML is usually for more ordinary applications such as in online banking.

-Another application of #deeplearning in #drugdiscovery:
+Another application of DL in drug discovery:
 Geometric Deep Learning for Drug Binding Structure Prediction.
 [Sta ̈rk et al., arXiv:2202.05146v1, 2022]